w3c/vc-di-bbs/EXPLAINER.md

 ### Unlinkability

-Repeatedly sharing information in a document can create a correlation and tracking risk.
+Repeatedly sharing information in a document can result in undesirable correlation and tracking.
 For example, repeatedly sharing a driver's license to prove that one is above a certain age can lead to using the driver's license number to track the individual.
 A more appropriate sharing would be to just share one's age in a way that cannot be used to track the individual.
 Note that a digital